robot-perception-group/smalify-x/README.md

 ### Using your own data
 To run optimization on your own data, create the data structure as follows:
- - cam_name.json with keypoints observed from the camera
+ - `cam_name.json` with keypoints observed from the camera
- - cam_name_pose.json with camera pose
+ - `cam_name_pose.json` with camera pose
- - images/ folder with corresponding images
+ - `images/` folder with corresponding images

  In the json files, image names correspond to frame numbers in videos.
 For each keypoint, 3 numbers are provided: the keypoint's 2D coordinates in the image plane and its presence.
 Presence takes values 0 or 1 and indicates whether the keypoint should be used for fitting.
 The list of keypoints and their order is provided in [this file](./smplifyx/landmark_names.txt).

+Example data is provided in the `demo_data` directory.

+### Additional Features

-An data example is provided in the demo_data directory.
-Optionally, instead of the images/ folder a video can be provided, e.g. cam_name.mp4.
-If using this option, please change the 'dataset' field to 'video_animal' in the configuration file.
+ - Optionally, instead of the `images/` folder a video can be provided, e.g. `cam_name.mp4`.
+If using this option, please change the `dataset` field to `video_animal` in the configuration file.
+ - If the animal is not expected to lean forwards, backwards or to the sides, the `yaw_only` parameter can be set to `True` in the configuration file.
+This effectively acts as a prior on the animal pose, allowing it to rotate in the "yaw" but not in the "pitch or roll" directions.

 ### Optional Dependencies